The student cost of living in Germany is based on your accommodation type, the number of times you eat at a restaurant etc.

 Taxi

-3.50 Upwards
+€3.50 Upwards

 Suggested: How to Apply for MS in Germany?

-Shopping
+Shopping Cost

-As an international student, you will for sure be excited by everything available for you in Germany.
+As an Indian student, you will for sure be excited by everything available for you in Germany.
 Be it the fashion parade of trendy clothes, the delicious desserts or even a pair of branded shoes, the list goes on.
 Even if you succeed in controlling your urge of buying a whole mall, you will still spend about €100+ every month on shopping.

 (Sensibly speaking) Examining your needs and wants will further help you prioritise your living cost in Germany as a student.
-By doing so, the living expenses in Germany for international students reduces and the same amount helps them cater to much wiser needs.
+By doing so, the living expenses in Germany for Indian students reduces and the same amount helps them cater to much wiser needs.

 Pro tip: Every time you decide to shop, remember the luggage limitations you will have as an international student.